Ski jackets are an essential piece of gear when you head to the icy mountains for a weekend or a vacation filled with snow activities.

 Besides not containing any animal-based fabric, there are different qualities and features that are important when purchasing ski jackets.
 Since skiing is typically done in a very cold (sometimes freezing) environment, your jacket should obviously be able to keep you harm.

 However, nowadays, jackets are not simply jackets.
-They come with a number of features.
+They come with several features.
 In this particular case, they have features that improve your experience on the slopes.

 Natural insulation is generally more compact than synthetic insulation.
 However, natural insulation might not necessarily be vegan, for instance, it’s not unusual to see jackets with down insulation, which is made from duck or down plumage.